 Clean Power Plan (CPP) - SB 838 by Sen. Evers (R) and HB 639 by Rep. Manny Diaz (R) would not allow state agencies to issue state implementation plans or to request a two-year extension to implement the CPP except under certain circumstances.
-The exceptions would be if Congress enacts legislation to regulate

-CO2 emissions or if a federal court upholds the legality of addressing CO2 emissions under the Clean Air Act.
+The exceptions would be if Congress enacts legislation to regulate CO2 emissions or if a federal court upholds the legality of addressing CO2 emissions under the Clean Air Act.
 The House bill was amended to allow DEP to request an extension of time to file a SIP.
 HB 639 passed out of its first committee.

-Drone User Liability - SB 642 by Sen. Diaz de al Portilla (R) and HB 459 by Rep. Fitzenhagen (R).
-HB 459 would make an owner and an operator jointly liable for damages arising out of drone use.
-In addition, the HB 459 would make the manufacturer, distributor, owner, and operator jointly liable for damages arising from drone use caused by product defects.
-SB 642 was amended to remove the jointly and severally liable language and now states that drones weighing more than .55 lbs. are a dangerous instrumentality and the owner of the drone can be held liable for damages caused by a third party who used the drone negligently.
-SB 642 passed out of its second committee with a substantive amendment.
+Drone User Liability - SB 642 by Sen. Diaz de al Portilla (R) and HB 459 by Rep. Fitzenhagen (R) would make an owner and an operator jointly liable for damages arising out of drone use.
+In addition, the bill would make the manufacturer, distributor, owner, and operator jointly liable for damages arising from drone use caused by product defects.
+SB 642 passed out of its first committee.